Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/audiovisualizer/albumcover.md

 Select the blend effect and navigate towards the bottom of its property list.
 Next to the **Blend amount** value, click on the cogwheel icon and select **Bind Timeline Animation**.
 You will now see the animation options, you will need to make some changes here:

 * **Mode:** Set this option to **Single**, since we only want the transition to play once when needed.
-* **Seconds:** This is the duration that the duration it will take to transition between the album covers, set it to your liking, for example, 2 seconds.
+* **Seconds:** This is the duration that it will take to transition between the album covers, set it to your liking, for example, 2 seconds.
 * **Frames:** You can leave this value at `60`.
-* **Name:** Set a simple English name, you will need this later.
-We will call it `album_transition`.
 * **Start paused:** Make sure this option is **enabled**.

 Once this is done, you will see the timeline of the **Blend amount** value at the bottom.
 Grab the timeline selector and move it all the way to the last frame.
 Afterwards, drag the **Blend amount** value down to `0.00` on the right.
 You should now see a smooth curve in the timeline animation, see the following video as an example: